Sadegh777/tech-blog/README.md

 # Tech Blog

-This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-This site completely is built from scratch and deployed to Heroku.
-This app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ![GitHub last commit](https://img.shields.io/github/last-commit/Sadegh777/tech_blog)  ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/Sadegh777/tech_blog)  ![GitHub watchers](https://img.shields.io/github/watchers/Sadegh777/tech_blog?label=Watch&style=social)  ![GitHub top language](https://img.shields.io/github/languages/top/Sadegh777/tech_blog)  ![GitHub license](https://img.shields.io/badge/license-MIT-blueyellow) <br>
 ## User Story
 As developer who writes about tech, user wants a CMS-style blog site, so that they can publish articles, blog posts, and their thoughts and opinions.